NoahBolohan/wingspan-utilities/how_to_submit_scores_to_google_sheets.md

 + Deploying a Google Web App to post data to your Sheet
 + Attaching the deployed App script to the score sheets found throughout this Wingspan Utilities application

 From start to finish, this guide should take approx. 10-15 minutes to follow.
-It is also **recommended** to follow this guide on a desktop browser.
+It is also **necessary** to follow this guide on a desktop browser (Google Apps Script is hard to access/use on mobile).

 ## Creating a Wingspan Tracker Sheet